Ethics Questions Continue To Swirl Around La Plata County Commissioner

 La Plata County Commissioner Gwen Lachelt is fighting fresh ethics concerns over her environmental activism.

 Lachelt, who has encountered questions about her dual role as both an elected official and environmental activist going back to 2014, faced a new complaint during a commissioners meeting last month over her attempt to get a resolution passed in support of a lawsuit by teenagers from Boulder, Colo., and environmental groups against a state regulatory board.

-In the case brought by Xiuhtezcatl Martinez and other teenagers, a three-judge panel at the Colorado Court of Appeals ruled 2-1 in March that the Colorado Oil and Gas Association must consider whether drilling activities “adversely impact human health” or “contribute to climate change” before issuing a permit.
+In the case brought by Xiuhtezcatl Martinez and other teenagers, a three-judge panel at the Colorado Court of Appeals ruled 2-1 in March that the Colorado Oil and Gas Conservation Commission must consider whether drilling activities “adversely impact human health” or “contribute to climate change” before issuing a permit.
 Colorado Attorney General Cynthia Coffman asked the state Supreme Court to review the decision, stating that she backed the unanimous decision of COGCC to appeal the case to the state’s highest court.